WSU-kduncan/ceg3120-cicd-Luximo/README-CI.md

      - ![Fig2.1](images/image-6.png)

 Personal access tokens can be generated from here:
-`DockerHub Avatar then Account Settings then Personal Access Token and click on Generate New Token`
+- Click on `DockerHub Avatar then Account Settings then Personal Access Token and click on Generate New Token`

 ---